kleberbaum/kleberbaum/stories.md

 Trapped in the city's circuitry, my thoughts blur into a recursive swirl of doubt.
 My world, programmed in rigid structures, fades into the flashing dreamscape.

 I emerge from the 14th Street crypt into November's frigid breath.
-Faceless drones march the sidewalks, focused inward on their scripted routines.
-Just anonymous robots playing human.
+Faceless drones march the sidewalks, focused inward on their scripted routines - just anonymous robots playing human.

 Is there purpose within my life-script?
 I came here chasing a bubble now burst.